nodalida2021/nodalida2021.github.io/workshops.md

 layout: default
 ---

-NoDaLiDa 2021 will host the following workshops.
+NoDaLiDa 2021 will host the following workshops:

 ## Workshop on Modelling Translation: Translatology in the Digital Age